wp-plugins/ajax-event-calendar/readme.txt

 * Administrators can edit and delete all events, others can only edit and delete events they create themselves
 * Dynamic (based on event categories) and near-instant event filtering
 * Dynamically generated calendar contributor list (sidebar widget)

+= Administrator only =

-* Current month calendar activity report (Administrator only)
+* Current month calendar activity report
-* Event category management interface (Administrator only)
+* Event category management interface
-* Calendar event count column to Users table (Administrator only)
+* Calendar event count column to Users table

+= Options =

+* Edit, delete or add event category types
-* Limits event entry to the next 30-minute interval and one year from the present time (optional)
+* Event creation is restricted to this time period: from the following 30-minute interval to one year into the future
-* Displays the WordPress Admin menu on the front-end Calendar (optional)
+* Displays the WordPress Login/Register links (Admin menu) on the front-end Calendar
+* Front-end calendar supports password protection
+* Front-end calendar adjusts width, with and without sidebar
+* Display a contributors list in sidebar by employing "Calendar Contributors" in Widgets

 == Installation ==

-1. Use the automatic installer from within the WordPress administration
+1. The easiest way to install this plugin is via the automatic installer within WordPress administration
-1. Click Activate for Ajax Event Calendar
-1. Create a new page for the readonly calendar page.
-IMPORTANT: page slug must 'calendar'
+1. To create the front-end (non-administrative) view of the calendar: create a new page with any name, the **page slug must be 'calendar'**
-1. (optional) Display contributor list in sidebar via WordPress Widget options
-1. (optional) Create and delete existing, or add additional event category types

 == Frequently Asked Questions ==

+= What does this plugin remove on deletion? =
+The event and category databases, custom calendar roles and capabilities, and plugin options are permanently removed.

+= How does the calendar filter work? =
+The filter is displays only when more than a one kind of event category has been created.

+= What happens to user events when they are deleted? = All events associated with a deleted user are permanently deleted.

+= What happens when a category is deleted? =
+All events associated with the deleted category are re-assigned to the primary category type (Event).

+= How are roles and capabilities affected by this plugin? = Two new roles "Calendar Contributor" and "Blog+Calendar Contributor" are added, both containing a new capability "aec_add_events".
+A new capability "aec_run_reports" is added to Administrator accounts only.

 == Screenshots ==

+* Coming Soon

 == Other ==

-* Adds two new roles "Calendar Contributor" and "Blog+Calendar Contributor"
-* Adds new capability "aec_add_events" (Administrator and Calendar Contributor roles)
-* Adds new capability "aec_run_reports" (Administrator only)
-* These roles and capabilities are removed when the plugin is deleted
-* All events associated with a deleted user are perminently deleted
-* Databases are perminently deleted when the plugin is deleted
-* Plugin options are perminently deleted when the plugin is deleted
-* The event filter is only present when more than a single event category has been created

-**Credits**
+= Credits =

 * Google Calendar styled interface (FullCalendar)
 * Growl styled feedback (jGrowl)